NCSU-Libraries/data-viz-instruction/README.md

 These materials provide an introduction to cleaning and exploring a dataset with Python using the data analysis library pandas and the visualization library Matplotlib.
 This activity was originally developed for inclusion in the [Library Research Skills for Engineers and Scientists Learning Modules](https://sites.google.com/ncsu.edu/undergraduateresearchmodules/home), a series of learning modules designed to present information skills necessary to be a successful researcher in sciences & engineering.

+### MI REU 2021

+This collection of Jupyter notebooks provides an introduction to Jupyter Notebook, programming with Python, and data science techniques with the Python libraries pandas and matplotlib.
+These materials were originally developed for inclusion in a collection of asynchronous learning modules created as part of a Materials Informatics Research Engagement for Undergraduates project.

 ## Contact information

 Submit an issue or create a pull request to suggest updates or changes to material.